 INTRODUCTION

-Liver cancer is currently one of the most common cause of cancer deaths globally.
-Liver cancer has become a major health problem in developing countries, which there are the highest incidence and mortality rates in Eastern and Southeastern Asia and parts of Africa[1,2].
-Particularly, approximate 50% of liver cancer cases and deaths worldwide emerge in China.
-Among these, hepatocellular carcinoma (HCC) accounts for around 70% to 90% of liver cancers worldwide[3,4].
-The prognosis of HCC is poor with high mortality because of limited options of effective treatment[5].
+Liver cancer is currently one of the most common causes of cancer-related deaths globally.
+Liver cancer has become a major health problem in developing countries, where the highest incidence and mortality rates are in Eastern and Southeastern Asia and parts of Africa[1,2].
+Particularly, approximately 50% of liver cancer cases and deaths worldwide are in China.
+Among these, hepatocellular carcinoma (HCC) accounts for about 70% to 90% of liver cancers worldwide[3,4].
+The prognosis of HCC is poor with high mortality because of limited effective treatment options[5].

 Growth arrest-specific (GAS) genes encode proteins implicated directly in reversible growth arrest.
-This family contains seven genes (GAS1–GAS7), which encode proteins exhibiting distinct biochemical properties[6-8].
-Among these genes, the protein encoded by GAS2 gene is a cell death substrate of caspase-3 that exerts some effects (function) on modulating microfilament and cellular morphological variation during apoptosis[9,10].
-Through microfilament alterations regulated by GAS2, the actin cytoskeleton and cell shape are quickly reset in order to respond the growth arrest induced by environmental stimuli such as apoptosis, different proliferative stimuli with various growth factors.
-Therefore, GAS2 as a component of the microfilament system functions in mitogenesis, cell cycle, cell growth, apoptosis and cell survival.
+This family contains seven genes (GAS1–GAS7) that encode proteins exhibiting distinct biochemical properties[6-8].
+Among these genes, the protein encoded by GAS2 is a cell death substrate of caspase-3 that exerts some effects (function) on modulating microfilament and cellular morphological variation during apoptosis[9,10].
+Through microfilament alterations regulated by GAS2, the actin cytoskeleton and cell shape are quickly reset to respond to growth arrest induced by environmental stimuli such as apoptosis, different proliferative stimuli with various growth factors.
+Therefore, GAS2 as a component of the microfilament system functions in mitogenesis, cell cycle, cell growth, apoptosis, and cell survival.

-GAS2 protein broadly lies in many normal tissues, particularly highly expresses in the liver, while silences in some tumor tissues such as prostate cancer and breast cancer[11,12].
-Although it has potentially important role in cell survival, the role of GAS2 in HCC is largely unexplored.
+GAS2 protein is broadly expressed in many normal tissues, and is particularly highly expressed in the liver; however, it is not expressed in some tumor tissues such as prostate and breast[11,12].
+Although it has a potentially important role in cell survival, the role of GAS2 in HCC is largely unexplored.
 We hypothesized that GAS2 possesses anti-oncogenic properties in HCC cells.

 MATERIALS AND METHODS